laurentkempe/GitDiffMargin/README.md

 * Visual Studio 2017
 * Visual Studio SDK
-* The built VSIX will work with Visual Studio 2012 to Visual Studio 2019 preview
+* The built VSIX will work with Visual Studio 2012 to Visual Studio 2019

 ### Build